hdShang/arxiv-daily/docs/cs-CV/2025-05-13/papers/250508235v1-eventdiff-a-unified-and-efficient-diffusion-model-framework-for-even.md

 ---
 layout: default
-title: EventDiff: A Unified and Efficient Diffusion Model Framework for Event-based Video Frame Interpolation
+title: "EventDiff: A Unified and Efficient Diffusion Model Framework for Event-based Video Frame Interpolation"
 ---

 # EventDiff: A Unified and Efficient Diffusion Model Framework for Event-based Video Frame Interpolation